hardwario/website/content/academy/learn-to-debug-messages-in-bigclown.en.md

   debugger that will get the kinks out.
 We will give you advice on how to set it up and get it started.
 slug: learn-to-debug
-meta_title: Learn to debug messages in BigClown
+meta_title: Learn to debug messages in HARDWARIO
 meta_description: >-
   To tune up your IoT box programme to perfection, you can use the simple debugger that will get the kinks out.
 We will give you advice on how to set it